Skip to content

 The findings, in one place

-• Across 108 mid-market US B2B SaaS websites, the typical site answered only about half of the 13 questions buyers ask while evaluating a vendor.
+• Across those 108 sites, the typical site answered only about half of the 13 questions buyers ask while evaluating a vendor.

 • The gap concentrates on the questions that decide the deal: sites answered only about a quarter of those, while clearing the easy, top-of-funnel ones.